samdow/language-design/language-design.md

 what ways do the themes apply to the study and creation of DSLs?

 **Response**
-DSLs develop their own heirarchy because of the wide range of uses for DSLs, in some ways even more pronounced than the heirarchy in general-purpose languages discussed in Yang and Rabkin.
+DSLs develop their own hierarchy because of the wide range of uses for DSLs, in some ways even more pronounced than the hierarchy in general-purpose languages discussed in Yang and Rabkin.
 Some DSLs are made for people who have limited or no programming experience.
 It's easy to stereotype these languages as easier and less of programming languages than some more intense DSLs that may require